When family members step in to care for children

 I am pleased the Council has accepted my recommendations and the changes it has made will ensure whether foster carers in the Borough are not impacted in this way.
 We issued a report into Council’s duties towards friends and family foster carers in 2013, and this case serves a timely reminder of the effects on vulnerable families where the Councils get things wrong.”

-If you think that you may be entitled to financial assistance for looking after a child in your care or need advice about any other legal aspects of caring for them, our specialist award winning family team can offer you expert guidance.
+If you think that you may be entitled to financial assistance for looking after a child in your care or need advice about any other legal aspects of caring for them, our specialist award winning team of family solicitors can offer you expert guidance.
 We also have a legal aid contact to undertake work under the Legal Aid Scheme where legal aid is available and the client is eligible.
 Call Louise Law on 0191 232 9547 for more information or take a look at our related web pages: care proceedings solicitors, kinship carers.